 It’s available to individuals and limited companies.

-The applicant must demonstrate experience in owning and developing property of this nature
+The applicant does not always need to demonstrate experience in owning and developing property of this nature.

 Is 85% bridging good value?